Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 The Supplemental Medicare Trust or SMI Trust gets most of its funding from Congress, Part B and Part D premiums paid by individuals, as well as the interest earned on trust fund investments.
 The SMI Trust pays for Part B and D benefits, skilled nursing, hospice, and durable medical equipment, prosthetics, orthotics, and supplies related to these categories.

 Employers Collect Taxes

-The funding system for the social safety net for older Americans relies upon wage deductions for a large part of the funds.
-The below-listed items describe the taxes that all employers must collect on wages they pay their employees.
+The funding system for the social safety net for older Americans largely relies upon wage deductions.

 Some public employees pay only the Medicare portion of the FICA tax.
-They are not part of the Social Security System and do not pay into that part of the tax.
-For them, Medicare covered employment only involved the 1.45 percent Medicare tax.
+In other words, these public employees do not pay into the Social Security System.
+For them, Medicare covered employment only involves the 1.45 percent Medicare tax.

-By creating this system, Congress deemed it to be Medicare-covered employment.
-The employee beneficiaries can combine Medicare with other parts of the Federal Employee Health Benefits and create a secure health insurance situation that meets the Individual mandate.
+The employee beneficiaries can combine Medicare with other parts of the Federal Employee Health Benefits to create a secure health insurance situation.

 Medicare Covered Employment

-The Medicare withholding taxes are the keys to getting Medicare benefits on the best possible terms.
-The working years set the stage for health benefits at lowest possible costs for the best possible coverage.
-Federal employees also get Medicare and on the best terms with covered employment.
+The taxes withheld by Medicare are the keys to getting Medicare benefits on the best possible terms.
+A person’s working years set the stage for health benefits at lowest possible costs.

 Even after earning 40 Medicare-covered quarters of employment to get premium-free Part A, this still leaves premiums for Part B. As well as providing comprehensive healthcare, having both Parts A and B allows for further options to potentially enhance coverage through a Medicare health plan.